House of Woolly Thyme Workshop Schedule

-Since that first workshop, Mary Anne has been instructing weaving workshops all over Nova Scotia, including Dartmouth, Pictou County, Annapolis Valley, Mahone Bay and, of course, Lunenburg.
+Since that first workshop, Mary Anne has been instructing weaving workshops all over Nova Scotia, including Halifax, Dartmouth, Pictou County, Annapolis Valley, Chester, Mahone Bay and, of course, Lunenburg.
 She creates a calm and supportive atmosphere for her participants and provides her weavers with a beautiful and colorful array of natural fibres to work with.
-Tapestries are woven on handcrafted maple House of Woolly Thyme frame looms and weavers are provided with the resources and instruction to take them beyond the basics in this Intro to Weaving Class.
+Tapestries are woven on handcrafted maple House of Woolly Thyme frame looms and weavers are provided with the resources and instruction to take them beyond the basics in the Intro to Weaving Class.

 Reviews for House of Woolly Thyme Weaving Workshops

 Mary Anne's weavings are beautiful and lovingly handmade.
 Her classes are incredible!
 She's a patient and knowledgeable teacher, and I feel like I learned a lot more in one afternoon than I thought possible.
-Highly recommend trying one!
-M Duggan (Lunenburg)
+Highly recommend trying one! ~ M Duggan (Lunenburg)

 Mary Anne ran a weaving workshop for us for a group of tweens and it was fantastic!
 She brought all the equipment and a great selection of yarn and the kids were inspired to make some awesome weavings.
-Highly recommended!
-K Turner (Mahone Bay)
+Highly recommended! ~ K Turner (Mahone Bay)

 I was so excited to take part in one a Mary Anne's weaving workshops, and I was not disappointed!
 She is an excellent, relaxed and thorough instructor, and we were provided with a great selection of materials.
-Highly recommend!!
-J Mader (Lunenburg)
+Highly recommend!! ~ J Mader (Lunenburg)